Vinaypaliwal123/CrowdDensityIdentification/README.md

 ## Explanation

-The code commences by importing necessary Python libraries such as `warnings`, `cv2`, `numpy`, `tensorflow`, `tensorflow_hub`, `seaborn`, and `matplotlib.pyplot`.
+The code begins by importing necessary Python libraries such as `warnings`, `cv2`, `numpy`, `tensorflow`, `tensorflow_hub`, `seaborn`, and `matplotlib.pyplot`.

-Next, the code loads a pre-trained EfficientDet model from TensorFlow Hub using the specified URL.
+The code then loads a pre-trained EfficientDet model from TensorFlow Hub using the specified URL.

-The code reads an image, alters its color from BGR to RGB, and then converts it to a tensor of type `tf.uint8`.
+The code reads an image, converts its color from BGR to RGB, and then converts it to a tensor of type `tf.uint8`.
 The image tensor is then expanded along the 0th dimension to match the input shape expected by the model.

 The model is used to make predictions on the input image.
 The predictions are then post-processed to extract the number of detections and initialize a heatmap of zeros with the same shape as the input image.